project-reactTyping/FacesOfBerkeley/client/README.md

+## Faces of Berkeley

+React app, inspired by facebook!
+When this app is done, it will have a social media aspect to it, ala facebook, but at the same time, have every day widgets so people will not lose track of time and still be productive!
+Widgets included so far: weather app that fetches current location/forecast, todo list, calendar, as well as a youtube search.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>